-- New students attending an Orientation Session will pick up your ID card at check-in if your photo is uploaded at least two days prior to the session.
+- New undergraduate students attending an Orientation Session will pick up your ID card at check-in if your photo is uploaded at least two days prior to the session.
 Otherwise, your ID card will be available when you arrive at the beginning of the semester.
 You must bring a government-issued photo ID in order to receive your card, such as a passport or a driver's license.

 - Any questions?
 Email us at email@example.com.